DOMjudge/domjudge/doc/manual/team.rst

 Web interface
 `````````````
-The problems can be found at |problemseturlteam|.
-The setup of every contest is different so the judges may provide the problemset in hardcopy
-or provide the single problem PDFs here and an optional online full problem set.
-Sometimes a clarification about a problem is send, you can view those coupled with the statement with the problem.
+Judges may distribute the digital versions of the problems either individually
+per or as full problemset through DOMjudge.
+If the judges issue a clarification
+for a problem, it will be sent out and displayed in the corresponding problem card.
-The judges may provide additional attachments like extra input files, testing/helpful tools or anything relevant to the problem.
+The judges may provide additional files for a problem, such as extra inputs,
-You can use this page to pick the next problem to solve, DOMjudge shows the progress of the contest with the amount of
+testing tools, or other relevant attachments.
+You can use the problemset page to
+help decide which problem to solve next.
+DOMjudge shows the live contest progress,
-successful and failed submissions, you can use those to find the next problem to solve with as rule of thumb that problems
+including the number of successful and failed submissions for each problem.
+Use the
+info from the problemset page and the scoreboard to gauge problem difficulty.
+A good
-which are solved often in the beginning are most likely simpler and problems which are solved later in the contest are
+rule of thumb is: Problems solved often and early in the contest are likely easier.
-deemed harder to grasp.
+Problems solved infrequently or only later in the contest are typically more difficult.

 Solutions can be submitted from the web interface at |baseurlteam|.
 Click the green *Submit* button at the menu bar on every page.